Three-phase electric power: Three-wire and four-wire circuits

 In North America, a high-leg delta supply is sometimes used where one winding of a delta-connected transformer feeding the load is center-tapped and that center tap is grounded and connected as a neutral as shown in the second diagram.
 This setup produces three different voltages: If the voltage between the center tap (neutral) and each of the top and bottom taps (phase and anti-phase) is 120 V (100%), the voltage across the phase and anti-phase lines is 240 V (200%), and the neutral to "high leg" voltage is ≈ 208 V (173%).

 The reason for providing the delta connected supply is usually to power large motors requiring a rotating field.
 However, the premises concerned will also require the "normal" North American 120 V supplies, two of which are derived (180 degrees "out of phase") between the "neutral" and either of the center-tapped phase points.

 Balanced circuits

 In the perfectly balanced case all three lines share equivalent loads.
-Examining the circuits, we can derive relationships between line voltage and current, and load voltage and current for wye- and delta-connected loads.
+Examining the circuits, we can derive relationships between line-to-line voltage and current, and load voltage and current for star- and delta-connected loads.

 In a balanced system each line will produce equal voltage magnitudes at phase angles equally spaced from each other.
-With V_{1} as our reference and V_{3} lagging V_{2} lagging V_{1}, using angle notation, and V_{LN} the voltage between the line and the neutral we have:
+With V_{1} as our reference and V_{3} lagging V_{2} lagging V_{1}, using angle notation, and V_{LN} the line-to-neutral voltage we have: